shilohc/rss2018-team4/assets/posts/lab3.md

 ### Results - Akhilan Boopathy

 #### Wall follower:
 Using the wall follower code directly from lab 2 resulted in the car moving either into the wall or away from the wall instead of moving parallel to the wall as intended.
-The laser scan data contained invalid values that the original code did not properly account for.
+The laser scan data was returned in multiple messages with each message containing only a portion of the laser scan data.
+As a result, each laser scan message contained missing values that the original code did not properly account for.
+This issue was resolved by merging together multiple messages.
+The laser scan data also was offset by an angle corresponding to the orientation of the lidar on the car.
+The wall follower was adjusted to correct for the offset.

 TODO: finish this section after testing on real robot